NCI Dictionary of Cancer Terms

 The search textbox has an autosuggest feature.
 When you enter three or more characters, a list of up to 10 suggestions will popup under the textbox.
 Use the arrow keys to move through the suggestions.
 To select a suggestion, hit the enter key.
 Using the escape key closes the listbox and puts you back at the textbox.
 The radio buttons allow you to toggle between having all search items start with or contain the text you entered in the search box.

 A type of disease in which the bone marrow makes too many red blood cells, platelets, or certain white blood cells.
-Myeloproliferative disorders usually get worse over time as the number of extra cells build up in the blood and/or bone marrow.
+Myeloproliferative neoplasms usually get worse over time as the number of extra cells build up in the blood and/or bone marrow.
 This may cause bleeding problems, anemia, infection, fatigue, or other signs and symptoms.
-Certain myeloproliferative disorders may become acute myeloid leukemia (AML).
-Myeloproliferative disorders include chronic myelogenous leukemia (CML), polycythemia vera, primary myelofibrosis, essential thrombocythemia, chronic neutrophilic leukemia, and chronic eosinophilic leukemia.
-Also called chronic myeloproliferative disorder.
+Certain myeloproliferative neoplasms may become acute myeloid leukemia (AML).
+Myeloproliferative neoplasms include chronic myelogenous leukemia (CML), polycythemia vera, primary myelofibrosis, essential thrombocythemia, chronic neutrophilic leukemia, and chronic eosinophilic leukemia.
+Also called chronic myeloproliferative neoplasm.